 The total distance for our hike was 23km and the total time was 8hrs and 26 minutes.
 Total elevation gains were 1480m.
 For fun, we punched this information into Jeff’s handy exercise app which then told us that we had each burned over 4400 calories.
 I’ve always wondered how many calories I burn while hiking and how this compares to what I burn when I run.

 Our starting point was next to the yellow bridge that crossed York Creek.

 At the first junction we kept to the left.
-Since my last trip up this section of the trail when we ascended the NW end of Willoughby Ridge in November 2013, a new sign has been added directing traffic to the left.
+Since my last trip up this section of the trail when we ascended the NW end of Willoughby Ridge, a new sign has been added directing traffic to the left.
 The lower section of the trail along the creek has been closed for restoration work.